drivet/website-11ty/src/posts/feed/2022/fifteen-years.md

 a way to collect followers - people seem to place greater trust in a blog when it focuses on one subject.

-I'm not so precious as to claim that I don't care about readers *at all* - believe it or not, I do like it when people read my posts - but I *will* say, being completely honest, that it's not a huge concern, and gaining readers has very little do with why this blog exists.
+I'm not so precious as to claim that I don't care about readership *at all* - I do enjoy it when people read my posts, believe it or not - but I *will* say, being completely honest, that it's not a huge concern, and gaining a following has very little do with why this blog exists.
 I've tried, over the years, to keep track of visitors (first with piwik and then with google analytics) but I inevitably end up abandoning the effort as not worth my time.

-In any case, I've always resisted the temptation to try and pigeonhole this project.
+In any case, I've always resisted the temptation to limit this project with labels.
 My blog, like me, is a bit all over the place.
 It doesn't have a theme other than "stuff Desmond finds interesting".
 It's a purely selfish creative outlet, a dim extension of myself, and sticking to one subject would run counter to that purpose.

-All that being said, I did notice, poring over my writing through the years, that certain patterns do stand out.
-And, even though my blog isn't about anything in particular, individual posts generally *are*, so given that this post should probably be about *something*, let's explore!
+All that being said, I did notice, poring through my writing over the years, that certain patterns do stand out.
+And, even though my blog isn't about anything in particular, individual posts generally *are*, so it makes sense to turn this anniversary post into a trip down memory lane.

 ## The Diary - Part 1